2026 Guide to Patient Scheduling at Radiology Centers

 In addition to the scheduling tips, there are six prominent ways to schedule patient appointments.
 The type of scheduling you choose depends on your patient’s needs, the technology available to your Radiology center, and your overall operation and staffing situation.
 The six types of outpatient appointment scheduling include:

-1. Time slot scheduling
+1. Time Slot Scheduling

 This scheduling system provides your patients with various available time slots.
 After you schedule the appointment, you communicate with the patient via alerts.
 Your staff then monitors cancellations and can fill empty slots with other patients if possible.